hackreduce/BigTravelData/README.md

 This is a globally writable directory, so be careful not to overwrite your competitor's data!

 ## Accessing the datasets from within HackReduce

+`Note: This will only work at the HackReduce building`

 While you're here at the HackReduce space, you can download the dataset files from the following server: